apify/apify-docs/docs/actors/development/input_schema.md

         "lightspeed": {
             "title": "Lightspeed",
             "type": "boolean",
-            "description": "If checked then actors runs at a speed of light.", "default": true
+            "description": "If checked then actors runs at the speed of light.",
+            "default": true
         }
     }